Marcuuu/test-readme/README.md

 ## Cards
 [Back to top](#top)

-A <code>card</code> can be thought of a more specialized and elegant version of a <code>frame</code> with different configurations and a hover effect.
+A `card` can be thought of a more specialized and elegant version of a `frame` with different configurations and a hover effect.

 ### Structure

-The structure for the <code>card</code> contains quite a number of classes, so below is a breakdown of what is supported.
+The structure for the `card` contains quite a number of classes, so below is a breakdown of what is supported.

 ---